GluuFederation/oauth-identity/README.md

 It doesn't leave a lot of room for the person to set more granular polcies--for example, maybe I only want to release information for 12 hours?

-What if instead of the OpenID Connect access token, we were to  use an UMA RPT token?
+What if instead of the OpenID Connect access token, we were to  use an UMA RPT token to protect a user_info-like endpoint?

 Using the UMA RPT would be more conducive for situations where a person needs to share identity information within a network of  related clients.